temporalio/sdk-dotnet/Doc/Articles/What_is_Temporal.md

 # What is Temporal?

-Temporal is a programming model for the Cloud that makes writing highly scalable and reliable Apps as straight forward as simple software that runs on a single machine.
+Temporal is a programming model for the Cloud that makes writing highly scalable and reliable Apps as straight forward as writing simple software that runs on a single machine.

 ## Why Temporal?